-Welcome to Kerry Community Council.
+Welcome to Kerry Community Council

 Serving the villages of Kerry, Sarn & Dolfor.

-An introduction by the chairman of 2012/15
+introduction by the past

 Kerry is a very ancient settlement and its Norman church dates back to 1176.

-There are many local organisations, such as the Womens’ Institute, bowling and football clubs, to mention but three.
-The village also has its own monthly newspaper, “The Kerry News”, with a circulation of 550.
-Copies are available from the village shop.
+There are many local organisations across all three villages, such as the Women's Institute, bowling and football clubs, to mention but three.
+Kerry has its own monthly newspaper, “The Kerry News”, with a circulation of 550.
+(Copies are available from the village shop).

 The council comprises two members from Dolfor, three from Sarn and eight from Kerry.
 It meets at 7.30 on the last Wednesday of the month.
 The venue alternates between the village halls of the three villages.
 Agendas and minutes of meetings are posted in each village and also on this website.
 Members of the public are always welcome to attend the meetings.